ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

+Q.
-21. 1.
-Assume your colleague, a veteran in DL and an expert in ensembling methods writes the following Pseudo code shown in Fig. 6.9 for the training of several neural networks.
+1. Assume your colleague, a veteran in DL and an expert in ensembling methods writes the following Pseudo code shown in Fig. 6.9 for the training of several neural networks.
 This code snippet is executed inside a standard loop in each and every training/validation epoch.

     ```python

     import torchvision.models as models
     ...
     models = ['resnext','vgg','dense']
     for m in models:
         train ...
         compute loss/acc
         ...
         if (val_acc > 90.0):
             saveModel()

     ```
     What type of ensembling is being utilized in this approach?
 Explain in detail.

 2. Name one method by which NN models may be combined to yield a single prediction.

 <details><summary><b>Answer</b></summary>